-Amerigroup will provide for the following ongoing care coordination to all members enrolled in CHOICES:
+Wellpoint will provide for the following ongoing care coordination to all members enrolled in CHOICES:

-- Conduct a level of care reassessment at least annually and within five business days of Amerigroup becoming aware that the member's functional or medical status has changed in a way that may affect level of care eligibility - If the level of care assessment indicates a change in the level of care or if the assessment was prompted by a request by an enrolled member, a member's representative or caregiver or another entity for a change in level of services, forward the assessment to TennCare for determination - If the level of care assessment indicates no change in level of care, Amerigroup will document the date the level of care assessment was completed in the member's file; any level of care assessments prompted by a request for a change in level of services will be submitted to TennCare for determination - Facilitate access to physical and/or behavioral health services as needed, including transportation to services; transportation for HCBS is not included - Monitor and ensure the provision of covered physical health, behavioral health, and/or LTSS services; and services provided as a cost-effective alternative to other covered services; and ensure that services provided meet the member's needs - Monitor member's utilization of the emergency department (ED), identify reasons for frequent usage of ED resources and develop strategies to mitigate ongoing utilization of this resource as applicable - Provide assistance in resolving concerns about service delivery or providers - Coordinate with a member's PCP, specialists and other providers, such as the member's mental health case manager, to facilitate a comprehensive, holistic, person-centered approach to care - Contact providers and workers on a periodic basis and coordinate with providers and workers to collaboratively address issues regarding member service delivery and to maximize community placement strategies - Share relevant information with and among providers and others when information is available, and it is necessary to share for the well-being of the member - Determine the appropriate course as specified herein upon: - o Receipt of any contact made by or on behalf of a member, regardless of source, which asserts that the member's needs are not met by currently authorized services - o The member's hospitalization - o Other circumstances which warrant review and potential modification of services authorized for the member - Ensure that all Pre-Admission Screening and Resident Review (PASRR) requirements are met prior to the member's admission to a nursing facility - Update consent forms as necessary - Assure that the organization of and documentation included in the member's file meets all applicable Amerigroup standards caregivers regarding the value of this communication and remind them that the member identification card indicates if a person is enrolled in CHOICES.
+- Conduct a level of care reassessment at least annually and within five business days of Wellpoint becoming aware that the member's functional or medical status has changed in a way that may affect level of care eligibility - If the level of care assessment indicates a change in the level of care or if the assessment was prompted by a request by an enrolled member, a member's representative or caregiver or another entity for a change in level of services, forward the assessment to TennCare for determination - If the level of care assessment indicates no change in level of care, Wellpoint will document the date the level of care assessment was completed in the member's file; any level of care assessments prompted by a request for a change in level of services will be submitted to TennCare for determination - Facilitate access to physical and/or behavioral health services as needed, including transportation to services; transportation for HCBS is not included - Monitor and ensure the provision of covered physical health, behavioral health, and/or LTSS services; and services provided as a cost-effective alternative to other covered services; and ensure that services provided meet the member's needs - Monitor member's utilization of the emergency department (ED), identify reasons for frequent usage of ED resources and develop strategies to mitigate ongoing utilization of this resource as applicable - Provide assistance in resolving concerns about service delivery or providers - Coordinate with a member's PCP, specialists and other providers, such as the member's mental health case manager, to facilitate a comprehensive, holistic, person-centered approach to care - Contact providers and workers on a periodic basis and coordinate with providers and workers to collaboratively address issues regarding member service delivery and to maximize community placement strategies - Share relevant information with and among providers and others when information is available, and it is necessary to share for the well-being of the member - Determine the appropriate course as specified herein upon: - Receipt of any contact made by or on behalf of a member, regardless of source, which asserts that the member's needs are not met by currently authorized services - o The member's hospitalization - o Other circumstances which warrant review and potential modification of services authorized for the member - Ensure that all Pre-Admission Screening and Resident Review (PASRR) requirements are met prior to the member's admission to a nursing facility - Update consent forms as necessary - Assure that the organization of and documentation included in the member's file meets all applicable Wellpoint standards circumstances, of any significant changes in the member's condition or care, hospitalizations, or recommendations for additional services.
+Wellpoint will provide training to key providers and caregivers regarding the value of this communication and remind them that the member identification card indicates if a person is enrolled in CHOICES.

-We will provide information regarding the role of the care coordinator and will request providers and caregivers to notify a member's care coordinator, as expeditiously as warranted by the member's circumstances, of any significant changes in the member's condition or care, hospitalizations, or recommendations for additional services.
-Amerigroup will provide training to key providers and
+We will provide information regarding the role of the care coordinator and will request providers and caregivers to notify a member's care coordinator, as expeditiously as warranted by the member's

-We facilitate timely communication between internal departments and the care coordinator to ensure that each care coordinator receives all relevant information regarding his or her assigned members (e.g., member services, Condition Care services, utilization management and claims processing).
-The care coordinator will follow up on this information as appropriate (e.g., documenting this information in the member's person-centered support plan, monitoring of outcomes, and, as appropriate, conducting a needs reassessment and updating the plan of care).
+We facilitate timely communication between internal departments and the care coordinator to ensure that each care coordinator receives all relevant information regarding their assigned members (for example, member services, Condition Care services, utilization management and claims processing).
+The care coordinator will follow up on this information as appropriate (for example, documenting this information in the member's person-centered support plan, monitoring of outcomes, and, as appropriate, conducting a needs reassessment and updating the plan of care).